sparkflows/sparkflows-docs/docs/user-guide/export-import/import-pipelines.rst

 When importing to an existing Project, there are 3 possible options to choose from:

 * OVERWRITE PIPELINE IF SAME UUID EXISTS IN THE PROJECT
-    * In this case, if matching UUIDs are found, the existing project will be removed and replaced with the uploaded file
+    * In this case, if matching UUIDs are found, the existing project will be removed and replaced with the uploaded file.
 * CREATE A NEW UUID IF ONE ALREADY EXISTS
-    * In this case, if matching UUIDs are found, the uploaded file will be assigned a new UUID
+    * In this case, if matching UUIDs are found, the uploaded file will be assigned a new UUID.
 * CREATE A NEW UUID
-    * In this case, the uploaded file will always be assigned a new UUID
+    * In this case, the uploaded file will always be assigned a new UUID.

 .. figure:: ../../_assets/user-guide/export-import/pipeline_import_file.PNG
      :alt: userguide